-The deferred tax asset arises on overseas subsidiaries which have undergone significant changes and restructuring over the past two years.
+The deferred tax asset arises on overseas subsidiaries which have undergone significant changes and restructuring over the past years.
 The directors consider that temporary differences recognised are substantially non-current in nature.
-In assessing whether the deferred tax asset should be recognised, the directors have taken into account the cost savings from the restructuring exercise carried out during the recent period, the projected sales and the projected taxable income based on approved budgets.
+In assessing whether the deferred tax asset should be recognised, the directors have taken into account the planned sale of VDA Informatiebeheersing BV intangibles to Crimsonwing (Malta) Limited in the imminent future which will contribute to crystallising a substantial portion of the deferred tax asset, with the remainder expected to crystallise from profits in the forseeable future.
 The directors will continue to monitor the position on an ongoing basis.

-At 31 March 2012 the company had an unrecognised deferred tax asset of EUR385,873 (31 March 2011 - EUR224,003) emanating from unabsorbed tax losses.
-The crystallisation of this asset remains doubtful given the expected pattern of income in the future years and has therefore not been recognised.
+At 31 March 2013 the Group had an unrecognised deferred tax asset of Eur461,753 (31 March 2012 - Eur385,873) emanating from unabsorbed tax losses.
+The timing and extent of the crystallisation of this asset remains uncertain and has therefore not been recognised.